wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-active-directory/includes/3-exercise.md

 ## Connect to an Active Directory server

-Create a new process and then add the **Connect to server** action.
+Create a new flow and then add the **Connect to server** action.
 Enter information in the **LDAP path** field, specifying the domain controllers.

 If authentication is required, select the **Use authentication** check box, and then provide your **Authentication type** and credentials.